aws-samples/aws-online-data-migration-workshop/filegateway/README.md

 2. Type CMD and hit Enter to open a new windows command prompt

-3. You should have stored your SSH key \*.pem key file on the desktop as per the previous instructions.
-Enter the below commands in the command prompt
+3. Enter the below commands in the command prompt

 		cd c:\users\administrator\desktop

-4. Next you will SSH into the Linux server by entering the below command into your windows command prompt, remember to replace the two values shown in **\< \>** with your values
+4. You should have your SSH key \*.pem key file located on the desktop (i.e. **ee-default-keypair.pem** or **stg316-key.pem**) as per the previous instructions.
+Next you will SSH into the Linux server by entering the below command into your windows command prompt, where you need to replace the two values shown in **\< \>** with your values

-		ssh -i <your-key-file-name>.pem ec2-user@<Linux-Instance-Private-IP>
+		ssh -i <your-SSH-key-file-name>.pem ec2-user@<Linux-Instance-Private-IP>

     i.e. ssh –i stg316-key.pem ec2-user\@192.168.10.102

 5. If this is the first time you have connected to this instance, a security alert dialog box that asks whether you trust the host to which you are